 College: Played three seasons (2007-09) at Florida, with totals of 84 tackles, 19.5 sacks, 26 tackles for loss, eight passes defensed and four blocked kicks ...
 Entered NFL Draft following his junior season ...
 Named Defensive MVP of 2008 season BCS national championship win over Oklahoma ...
 Helped Gators to 13-1 records in each of his last two seasons, including 51-24 Sugar Bowl victory over University of Cincinnati to close 2009 campaign.

 Personal: Hometown is North Charleston, S.C. ...
-Spends offseason time in Miami.
-Fla., as well as in North Charleston ...
+Was Bengals 2015 team nominee for NFL Walter Payton Man of the Year Award ...
 Attended Fort Dorchester High School, and closed his career ranked 15th on ESPN’s Top 150 recruits list ...
 Actively supports children in need in both South Carolina and Greater Cincinnati, through the Carlos Dunlap Foundation, with events including an annual football camp and holiday shopping trips ...
-Pursuing a business degree from Florida ...
+Has earned a bachelor’s degree in business administration from Florida and a master’s degree in business administration from Miami (Fla.) ...
 SEC Academic All-American in 2008 ...
 Selected to SEC Academic Honor Roll as a freshman ...
 Enjoys playing basketball and jet skiing ...
 Was named ‘Mayor for a Day’ in North Charleston on 3-13-09 ...
 Lists parents, Diane Ross and Carlos L. Dunlap Sr., as his greatest source of inspiration.

 Bengals DE Carlos Dunlap today was named AFC Special Teams Player of the Week by the NFL, for his performance in last week’s victory at San Francisco.